 Toddlers cannot fathom "clock time"; their world is ruled by a daily rhythm- a routine of activities.
 The more predictable this pattern is, the less energy the child must spend on wondering what happens next and they can spend more time and energy on exploration and learning about the world.
 Arriving at school at about the same time each day is helpful in establishing this school routine and stabilizing transition emotions.
-Please do not drop off after 9:30 am because this can be disruptive to the other children in the class.
+Please try to drop off by 9:00 am.
+Dropping off after this time can be disruptive to the other children in the class.
 Other areas that benefit from routine are: eating, sleeping, toileting, dressing and leaving the house.